 The model assigned decimal values to each model cell.
 The output grid was reclassified using the Spatial Analyst Reclassification tool to establish whole number categories one through five.
 The dataset was then converted to polygon shapefiles to establish areas of generally uniform characteristics and mapped across the district.
 Map 2.2.14. is the map created by merging of the mapping layers.
-Lower values (cool colors) represented areas with greater aquifer viability and minimal risk from groundwater development; while higher values (warm colors) represented a lesser aquifer viability or greater potential for aquifer impacts caused by groundwater development of new wells in areas where the aquifer is determined to be less productive.
+Lower values (cool colors) represented areas with greater aquifer viability and minimal risk from groundwater development; while higher values (warm colors) represented a lesser aquifer viability or greater potential for aquifer impacts caused by groundwater developments.
+This map has been used for management decisions related to the development of new wells in areas where the aquifer is determined to be less productive.